 Presidential Proclamation No. 1517 was signed by President Gloria Macapagal Arroyo on May 26, 2008, which created and designated several parcels of land owned by the Company consisting of 542,294 square meters situated at Barangay Lantic, Municipality of Carmona, Province of Cavite as a Tourism Economic Zone.
-The proclamation entitled the Company to known as San Lazaro Leisure and Business Park (SLLBP).
+The proclamation entitled the Company to establish, develop, construct, administer, manage, and operate a Special Economic Zone to be known as San Lazaro Leisure and Business Park (SLLBP).
 Pursuant to the proclamation, the Company and the PEZA signed on June 5, 2008, the Registration Agreement entitling MJCI to develop and operate the special economic zone.
 A certification of registration was issued thereafter.